janebmckenna/milestone-project-1/README.md

 To deploy this website using source files:
 - Go to the repository [Here](https://github.com/janebmckenna/milestone-project-1/tree/main)
-- Clone the repositiory onto your local device by
+- Clone the repository onto your local device by
   - Click 'Code'
   - Chose 'Download Zip'
 - Open the Zip file on your device